Supervising or completing a bachelor thesis

 It is the students responsibility to find a thesis project and it is our responsibility to offer potential projects for interested students.
 Here, ‘our’ refers primarily to the postdocs in the group, but it can also include PhD students if they wish to gain supervision experience.
 A common attraction to working with the Kokkonuts is Hanna’s module 11b lectures.
 However, because these lectures tend to be quite general, and Hanna will not be hugely involved in the project, it can be difficult to know exactly the types of projects that we offer.
 While our interests are varied, it is safe to assume that

-We also include particpiation in the module 14b bachelor winter semester subject Theoretical Evolutionary Ecology as a pre-requisite to doing your thesis with our group.
+We also include participation in the module 14b bachelor winter semester subject Theoretical Evolutionary Ecology as a pre-requisite to doing your thesis with our group.

 A Kokkonuts style thesis experience